kopykat-kt/kopykat/README.md

 By default, KopyKat generates methods for **every** data and value class, and sealed hierarchies of those.
 If you prefer to enable generation for only some classes, this is of course possible.

-1. Add a dependency on KopyKat's annotation package.
+1. Add a dependency to KopyKat's annotation package.
 Note that we declare it as `compileOnly`, which means there's no trace of it in the compiled artifact.

     ```kotlin